dani-f/SR2_News_Mining/README.md

 Topics are set and public opinion is framed by broadcasting stations.
 This project wants to analyze the daily news broadcasted by German radio station SR2.
 The guiding idea of this analysis is to see how many times a certain news-message is transmitted and how the main news-themes develop over time.

-## Who is SR2?
+## About SR2
 SR 2 Kulturradio is the cultural channel of Saarländischer Rundfunk, a regional state-owned broadcasting station.
 It aims to provide a diverse program, including background content information on politics and world affairs.

 ## Source
 The data should be gathered from officially accessible documents, in order not to directly depend on the willingness of somebody to provide information.
 In this case, the data are scraped from the SR2 web page.
 As the webpage lacks for information about the hourly news blocks, the project focuses on the two main news formats (Bilanz am Mittag and Bilanz am Abend).